-If you’re seeking to keep decision-making during a divorce within your family, rather than leaving it up to the courts, Stern Perkoski Mendez offers collaborative divorce services as a productive solution in Evanston, Chicago, Lake Forest and the surrounding suburbs.
+If you’re seeking to keep decision-making during a divorce within your family, rather than leaving it up to the courts, Stern Perkoski Mendez offers collaborative divorce services as a productive solution in Evanston, Chicago, Lake Forest, Oak Brook and the surrounding suburbs.

 Collaborative law is a non-litigation process in which both parties and their chosen professionals—including attorneys, divorce coaches and financial professionals—enter into a written agreement to focus all efforts, energies and resources on reaching an agreed-upon settlement before it goes in front of a judge.

 Led by partner Nancy Stingle Perkoski, this method allows both parties to negotiate the terms of their parental or financial settlements without litigation in a court system.
 Nancy has more than 20 years’ experience practicing results-oriented, cost-effective family law and mediation.
 She is committed to guiding her clients through every step of this process and will be on your side until you finalize your divorce through the collaborative process.

 What is collaborative law, and how does it differ from mediation?

 In mediation, parties reach a decision about their divorce that is facilitated by a neutral, non-advising third party, called a mediator.
 In a collaborative divorce, parties work with a number of professionals—including divorce attorneys, divorce coaches, financial planners and sometimes child specialists—to reach a decision about their divorce.

 In collaborative law, lawyers act as advocates, legal advisors, negotiators, drafters and consultants.
 A collaborative divorce allows you to obtain a divorce settlement without the need for contentious or lengthy litigation in court.